 9-stage embedded innovation lifecycle · current position highlighted

-Substantive Stage 1–2 work complete · preparing for formal review with Mark
+Substantive Stage 1–2 work complete · preparing for formal review with leadership

 In progress